Hantavirus

 • Illness often begins as a flu-like illness 4−42 days after contact with the virus.

-• Early symptoms include headache, fever, muscle ache or back pain, nausea or vomiting, diarrhea, cough, or loss of appetite.
+• Early symptoms can include headache, fever, muscle ache or back pain, nausea or vomiting, diarrhea, and loss of appetite.

 • Symptoms can quickly worsen.
-Shortness of breath, chest pain or tightness, and difficulty breathing might occur
+Cough, shortness of breath, chest pain or tightness, and difficulty breathing might occur

 • Up to forty percent of people with HPS can die from the disease.